-The Parent maintains an incentive stock plan and a wealth accumulation plan ("the Plan") that provides for the granting of stock options, stock appreciation rights, restricted stock, performance awards, stock units, and debentures (collectively, "deferred awards") to the Company's associates.
+The Parent maintains an incentive stock plan and a wealth accumulation plan ("the Plan") that provides for the granting of stock options, stock appreciation rights, restricted stock, performance awards, stock units, and debentures (collectively, "deferred awards") to our company's associates.
 Stock awards issued under the Parent's incentive stock plan are granted at market value at the date of grant.
+Debentures vest ratably on an annual basis, with continued employment after the date of grant, and accumulate interest.
 The deferred awards generally vest ratably over a one- to ten-year vesting period.